djgoldsmith/shape/305/01-Github.md

 ## Simple Version Control (Groups):

  - What about Groups?
-   - Person one makes some changes, Increaes the version number
+   - Person one makes some changes, Increase the version number
    - Person two gets the new file, makes changes, Increases the version number?

 ## Simple Version Control (Groups):